Ahket-net/docs/MD/CADET Reference Manual.md

 ### Example 1:

-`\Car Purchase Agreement for a  {car:Toyota Camry} {VIN#:123456789ABCDEF }between {seller:Jack} and {buyer:John} \Jack[DDS12345XYZ ?CVF(\Approval from {name:Jack's Wife} \Jack's Wife/,$IGNORE): Authenticated by Sid}] + John[SIG67890ABC:Authenticated by Tim]/` is a representation of an agreement for the purchase of a Toyota Camry, with a specific VIN number, between the seller Jack and the buyer John.
+`\Car Purchase Agreement for a  {car:Toyota Camry} {VIN#:123456789ABCDEF }between {seller:Jack} and {buyer:John} \Jack[DDS12345XYZ ?CVF(\Approval from {name:Jack's Wife} \Jack's Wife/,tbd_IGNORE): Authenticated by Sid}] + John[SIG67890ABC:Authenticated by Tim]/` is a representation of an agreement for the purchase of a Toyota Camry, with a specific VIN number, between the seller Jack and the buyer John.
 Jack's part of the agreement is backed by a DDS (DDS12345XYZ) which is conditional upon the approval from Jack's wife.
 DDS12345XYZ has been verified as valid by someone named Sid.
 The agreement also includes John's part, supported by his digital signature (SIG67890ABC), which has been verified as valid by someone named Tim.
-The agreement effectively uses a composite structure to integrate multiple ACs (from Jack, Jack's wife, and John) into a single document.
+The agreement effectively uses a composite structure to integrate multiple ATCs (from Jack, Jack's wife, and John) into a single document.

 ReaderFriendlyFormat:
 ```